xregistry/spec/core/spec.md

   - `1.0`
   - `v2`
   - `v3-rc`
+TODO reuse SINGULARid section instead of duplicating this

 Note, since `versionid` is immutable, in order to change its value a new Version would need to be created with the new `versionid` that is a deep-copy